survivejs/react-book/manuscript/getting_started/02_setting_up_the_project.md

 You can try modifying the source to see how hot loading works.

 I'll discuss the boilerplate in greater detail next so you know how it works.
 I'll also cover the language features we are going to use briefly.

-T> In case you want to start with a fresh Git history, this would be a good point to remove `.git` directory (`rm -rf .git`) and initialize the project again (`git init && git add . && git commit -am "Initial commit"`).

 T> The techniques used by the boilerplate are covered in greater detail at [SurviveJS - Webpack](http://survivejs.com/webpack/introduction/).